-FastPass+ Attraction: Coming Soon
+FastPass+ Attraction: Virtual Queue

-Since the attraction wasn’t quite boarding yet I went over to Event Merchandise and picked up some cool MagicBands that they had for the opening of the attraction.
+Since the attraction wasn’t quite boarding yet we went over to Event Merchandise and picked up some cool MagicBands that they had for the opening of the attraction.
 They of course had a whole list of stuff including t-shirts, caps, pins and more.

-I had a lot of fun my first time through.
+We had a lot of fun our first time through.
 It’s super interactive as it moves you from inside to outside to inside and finally finishing outside.
 The attraction is trackless which means it can move all over the place: forwards, backwards and side to side when it needs to.
 Think of Luigi’s at Cars Land.
 Magnets move the vehicles in whatever direction it needs to go.

 There’s also an astonishing amount of Audio-Animatronics that are so extremely fluid and life-like.
 Very cool!
 And the sets that you get to walk through are ginormous.
 You’ll see in the video but when you enter the First Order ship inside the hangar, your mind will be blown at how massive it is.
 Same with the AT-AT Walkers.